Papers and Preprints

 Summaries and errata

-The goal of this section is to make available some summaries of what is contained in the papers, aimed at other experts in the field, as well as to collect misprints and errata.
-If you find any of the latter, please e-mail me and I will include them here!
+The goal of this section was to make available some summaries of what is contained in some of my papers, aimed at other experts in the field, as well as to collect misprints and errata.
+The section is not being maintain; instead any such information will in the future be updated on this Wiki.
+If you find any errors in any papers, please e-mail me and I will include an erratum there!

-This information is currently very incomplete, but I hope I will add to it as time goes by, and in particular as new papers are completed.
+This information is currently very incomplete, but I will try to add to it as time goes by.

 Topological dynamics of exponential maps on their escaping sets